Who are the non-technicals?

 – “We need to communicate to the non-technical people too.”

-However, it’s seldom people who are prone to break your laptop in protest that’s subject to the category of “non-technical.”
+However, it’s rarely people who are prone to break your laptop in protest that’s subject to the category of “non-technical.”
 More often than not, it’s people that have the same expensive phone and laptop that you have.
-It’s people who use e-mail, word processors, apps for all sorts of things, spreadsheets, robot vacuums, cars, and whatever back office system they have to endure at work?
+People who use e-mail, word processors, apps for all sorts of things, spreadsheets, robot vacuums, cars, and whatever back office system they have to endure at their work place.

 Yeah, you probably see where I’m going with this.
-I don’t think the term “non-technical” is particularly helpful.
-Not as a self-description, not as a persona, and not as something we use to characterize other people.
+I don’t think the term “non-technical” is particularly helpful: Not as a self-description, not as a persona, and not as something we use to characterize other people.

 And when we use “non-technical” to decide on our communication strategy, does it help us?
-I suspect that it most often means that you need to communicate less about the particular features and implementation details of whatever you’re selling, and more about the problems that are representative for a wider group of people to whom you’re trying to sell.
+I suspect that it most often means that you need to communicate less about the particular features and implementation details of whatever you’re selling and more about the problems that are representative of a wider group of people to whom you’re trying to sell.
 In probably all cases, you could say “value-based” or “customer-centered.”

 Not understanding much from an article about the particularities of TypeScript’s interface for polymorphic arrays doesn’t make you more “non-technical” than not having read a tome by Tolstoj makes you illiterate.
 And not (yet) knowing how to program doesn’t make you less technical, as not having crawled over the English channel doesn‘t make you less of a swimmer.